IanMFraser/imf-musicsite/README.md

 # imf-musicsite
-This is a site I created for my music projects.
-The main page is where people can find information about upcoming releases and performances, as well as information of my previously released works.
+This is a site I created for my music.
+The main page is where people can find information about upcoming releases and performances.
+The "computer music" page is where you can find information about my various releases with audio examples linked from bandcamp.
+The contact page is for information about myself and how to contact me.

 You can visit the site here: https://ianmfraser.github.io/imf-musicsite/